waqaskayani/ztmesh-support/quickstart.md

     <walkthrough-project-setup></walkthrough-project-setup>

-2. Configure the `gcloud` command-line tool to use your project for Deployment:
+2. Create the deployment in your specified project:

     ```sh
 	./create-integration-sa.sh {{project-id}}